Home > Press Releases & Statements > AACTE and MCEC Announce Partnership to Enhance Education and Support for Military-Connected Students

+AACTE is a national alliance of 800 higher-education-based educator preparation programs that aims to enhance PK-12 student learning through high quality professional development of teachers and all educators.
 MCEC is a non-profit organization that works to identify and increase awareness of challenges for military-connected children and implement programs to provide quality education opportunities for them.
-Together, AACTE and MCEC will seek to enlist 100 colleges and universities to partner with PK-12 schools on the effort by the end of the 2011-2012 academic year.
-They will then work with participating institutions to infuse into pre-service educator preparation tools that meet the needs of military-connected children.
+Together, the organizations will seek to enlist 100 colleges and universities to partner with PK-12 schools on the effort by the end of the 2011-2012 academic year.
+They will then work with those institutions to infuse into pre-service educator preparation tools that meet the needs of military-connected children.

 “There are many obstacles that children of military families encounter, and those can affect their classroom performance,” said Sharon P. Robinson, president and CEO of AACTE.
 “AACTE is committed to helping our members to incorporate the knowledge and tools into their programs that will produce educators who know how to reach and support these students effectively.”